lixplor/Android-Studio-Keymap-zh/README.md

 Android Studio shortcut keymap for mac in simplified Chinese.
 Suitable for setting as a wallpaper of MBP.

-- Resolution: 6720*4200 (13.3')
+- Resolution: 4800*3000 (13.3')

 > **Note:**
-> Some shortcuts may be conflicted with Mac shortcuts.
+> Some shortcuts may be conflicted with Mac shortcuts, such as `F1` etc. You may need to use `Fn` combine with them.

 ## Keymap